|

 Design RequirementsAfter seeing a few HID and MR16 halogen canister underwater dive lights I wanted to build my own.
 The main reason for looking at DIY dive lights was that commercial lights cost around us$500+ here in Australia for basic models which were far from perfect for my needs.
 After searching the internet I came across a few different designs and none were foolproof or well thought out in the existing DIY dive-light pages.
 Either the designs required expensive tools like a lathe, took a long time to custom make parts, or the light was not strong enough to withstand enough water pressure.
 I wanted an under-water dive light for scuba diving which was.

 This table shows the amount dimmed does not translate into a linear energy saving, this is why the overdriving works so well at the expense of lamp life.
 The current stays roughly the same as you increase the voltage, so the burn time is not reduced and extra light at a whiter color is created.
+It will turn a 50 watt halogen globe into a 70+ watt globe due to the extra voltage.
 Torch headChoosing the underwater dive torch head was an easy task, I wanted a very bright canister dive light and this meant HEAT and lots of it, so an aluminum light head and glass would be needed to conduct the heat away from the globe.
 To deal with the heat a modified aluminum Maglite torch was the best solution to making the torch fast and cheaply.
 The picture below shows the C sized Maglite (any C or D sized Maglite will work) end with a MR16 halogen globe inside.
 Below are diagrams for two different ways to seal the light, the first being easier to source the parts (1 piece of glass and 2 orings) and build with the second method being stronger.
 I personally went with the second method which requires two pieces of glass to be glued together as I felt this would withstand more water pressure and be more reliable due to only 1 oring.
 Getting some glass that's the right size can be difficult for the smaller diameter to form the step, but if your keen and ring around some places have some scrap that they allow you to have.
 Good news is that no mods are needed to change from one design to the other, so you could always build the easy mod first and upgrade to the second way in the future.
 The standard zbattery lens by itself should be fine to < 30m depth but please do your own testing and let me know how you go.
 To protect the globe and lens from heat when its used out of water, I used the Dive Light Genie which will allow you to dim the light to create less heat when above water or else you burn yourself on the Maglite after a few minutes of use at full power.
 The larger top piece of glass can be purchased from www.zbattery.com or anywhere that sells police or army supplies.
 The smaller lens for the second design is custom made by a local glazier for not much money as I ground it smooth on the edges myself.
 The advantage of this stepped lens design is that the water pressure sucks the lens onto the Maglite the deeper you dive and improves the seal.
 The same design is used to seal the otter box and just about every dive light on the market, its a very proven design.
 The glass is also suspended by orings and not hard against metal which is yet another reason to go with the stepped lens.
 This picture shows the EZ Maglite mod drawn by "fhman" which is easier and cheaper to build however I feel it's not as good as the harder to build stepped lens which is shown below and also shown in more detail on page 2.
+Here's the stepped lens design which does not show the original o-ring above the glass to fully shock mount and isolate the glass from metal to glass contact if its dropped or the metal is not perfectly flat.
+See page 2 for more pictures on this design.

 Switch

-Choosing the battery.Since I am aiming at a 50 watt globe this means for a 1 hour dive, a 4.5ah battery pack will be needed roughly as a bare minimum as batteries don't give you the full ratting over 1 hour but over a 10 hour drain.
-The faster you drain a battery the less efficient it is.
+Choosing the battery.Since I am aiming at a 50 watt globe this means for a 1 hour dive, a 4.5ah battery pack will be needed roughly as a bare minimum as batteries don't give you the full ratting over 1 hour, but over a 10 hour drain.
+The faster you drain a battery the less efficient it is at giving you back all of the stored charge.
 To work out the ah rating for a 1 hour burn time you use the formula, Watts / Voltage = Amps.
-When overdriving you don't use any more current so base all your calculations on 12 volts as the globe is designed to be 50 watts at 12 volts, and will be in fact a higher wattage globe at a higher voltage.
-For example, 50 watts divided by 12 is 4.2 amps.
-If you were to use a 4.5 ah pack without my dive light genie electronics you would find you would only get around 46 minutes of burn time, however due to the voltage regulation and other unique features the DLG gave me back the time I needed for a 1 hour dive without needing to use a smaller globe or larger canister.
+When overdriving you don't use much more current so base all your calculations as if you are using 12 volts to make things simple.
+The globe is designed to be 50 watts at 12 volts so we use these for any calculations.
+For an example, 50 watts divided by 12 volts is 4.2 amps.
+If you were to use a 4.5 ah pack without my dive light genie electronics you would find you would only get around 46 minutes of burn time this is due to the efficiency mentioned above, however due to the voltage regulation and other unique features the DLG, my electronics gave me back the time I needed for a 1 hour dive without needing to use a smaller globe or larger battery and hence canister.
 I find the battery lasts >30% longer just by having a Dive Light Genie installed.
+This is explained on page 3 of this guide as to why this happens.
 As Ni-Mh and Ni-Cad have very flat discharge curves, they are difficult to measure how much charge is left in them, they also very quickly drop to 0v not giving a warning that they are almost discharged.
-This makes it difficult to ensure the battery is not over drained which will damage a battery, however I designed the dive light genie to overcome this, to give some warning and to protect the battery.
-So a good choice for an underwater dive light battery pack is either SLA because they are so cheap and are already available in 12 volt packs, or Ni-Mh for their small size and weight and greater life.
-They need a lot more care and hence why I designed the electronics to take care of these considerations for the scuba diver.
-In the end I wanted a small dive light canister to keep me streamlined underwater, so NIMH was chosen and the big task of creating some electronics to do lamp and battery management was also undertaken, more on this later.
-I didn't consider LION because of the massive complications a charger for these cells presents, they are very easily damaged, and the huge price tag.
-In the future I will build a pack to fit this canister with insane burn times out of lithium ion cells but only after many test dives and the price of lion falls as I can make do with a 1 to 2 hour burn time.
+This makes it difficult to ensure the battery is not over drained which will damage a battery, and that you have enough time to finish your dive before the light goes out.
+I designed the dive light genie to overcome this, to give some warning and to protect the battery.
+So a good choice for an underwater dive light battery pack is either SLA because they are so cheap and are already available in 12 volt packs, Ni-Mh for their small size and weight and greater life, and also LiFePO4 batteries.
+The more advanced a battery is, the more care they need to have a long life and hence why I designed the electronics to take care of these considerations for the scuba diver.
+In the end I wanted a small dive light canister to keep me streamlined underwater, so NIMH was chosen over SLA due to their size and weight.
+I didn't consider Li-ion, LiPo and LiFePO4 packs because of the complications a charger for these cells present which can be overcome with PCB's inside the battery pack.
+If you do not have a PCB inside a lithium pack then you really need a charger to charge each cell by itself so that each cell will be discharged at the same time in the pack.
+What can happen is that one cell becomes empty, but the combined voltage of the other cells is still above the voltage of an empty pack.
+With Ni-Mh this happens but is solved by slow charging or a fast charger like my design which will fast charge and then use a slow charge at the end to balance the pack.
+This is why slow chargers for nimh are so popular as they eliminate the pack from going out of balance and this is why I think NiMh is still better suited for most people doing DIY.
+With LiFePO4 cells having the advantages of Lion/lipo without the disadvantages, they are promising and worth considering as some cells allow you to screw them together with no soldering making them great for DIY.
+If your interested then have a look at these cells LiFePO4 with M6 screw thread.
+Two of those cells would work really well with some LEDs and would make for a very small light.

 A huge saving can be made if the larger SLA type batteries are used so if cost is important read the section of battery types above and make a choice on what you find more important.
 Here's a picture of a cheaper SLA dive light using the otter box 3500 as a canister to hold a SLA.
 The switch is a magnet which moves over a reed switch inside the Maglite, this means no holes are made for a switch.
 SLA are much larger and are only 12 volts so the light is not as white, only two of the reasons I spent the extra to make a Ni-Mh version.
 Here's a light built by Claustrox using the otterbox 3500 and a SLA.
 After a few months of diving he made a Ni-Mh version as its worth paying to get smaller and lighter NIMH cells.